mikehelland/hubbles-law/presentations/redblue/redblue.md

 The new z-distance relationship seems to be closely mimicking the lookback times from the current standard cosmological model, LCDM.
 LCDM has more parameters, and so leads to a wider variety of predictions.
 Let's compare two of those sets of parameters with the new z-distance relationship.
 Consider the distance `d` to be divided by `c` the speed of light, converting 1 billion light years (Gly) into 1 billion years (Gyr):

 ![z-distance_LCDM](z-distance_LCDM.png)

+## Conclusion

+How redshift is quantified seems like an arbitrary choice.
+And it seems intuitive to think that `z = -1 * b`.
+But upon closer investigation, neither is true.

+The convention of discussing light's wavelength rather than its frequency or energy is very understandable.
+Saying blue light is around 450 nanometers is more intuitive than speaking of its equivalent in terahertz or electron volts.
+And quantifying redshifts as a positive number that increases the wavelength follows logically from that.
+After all, it is the observation of redshifts, not blueshifts, that inspired modern cosmology.

+But the conventional quantification of redshift as `z` leads to a distance relationship that is only valid at very low values of `z`.
+Alternatively, quantifying redshifts as `b` (where `-1 < b < 0`) leads to a distance relationship that closely matches observations and contemporary cosmological models.

 ![z-distance-equation](z-distance-equation.png)